 Proposed revisions or additional bylaws of the Alabama Association of HOSA may be submitted in writing to the State Executive Committee by any chapter, State Advisor, or member of the State Executive Committee.
 The State Executive Committee, or the SDE members of the Executive Committee, shall review and assemble the proposed revisions or additional bylaws.
 Revisions or additional bylaws may be approved by a majority vote of affiliated chapters by digital means, mail ballot or hand vote.

-Revised on November 12, 2014.
+Revised on March 31, 2017.

-Approved and effective on December 1, 2014.
+Approved and effective on May 1, 2017.

+Revised on March 8, 2021

+Approved and effective on :